SNAP Benefits in North Carolina: How to Apply and Qualify

 EBT Deposit Schedule in North Carolina

-See North Carolina EBT deposit schedule for 2025
+See North Carolina EBT deposit schedule 2026

 How to Check Your EBT Card Balance

-Our guide covers each method for checking your EBT balance in more detail.
+Our guide covers each of these balance-checking methods in more detail.

 Check Your North Carolina EBT Balance